OpenNebula/docs/source/management_and_operations/references/template.rst

             | '-' expr
             | '(' expr ')'

 Rank expressions are evaluated using each host information. '+', '-', '\*', '/' and '-' are arithmetic operators.
-The rank expression is calculated using floating point arithmetics, and then round to an integer value.
+The rank expression is calculated using floating point arithmetic, and then rounded to an integer value.

 .. warning:: The rank expression is evaluated for each host, those hosts with a higher rank are used first to start the VM.
 The rank policy must be implemented by the scheduler.
 Check the configuration guide to configure the scheduler.